Our Ministries To Serve

 The Disciples with Special Needs (DWSN) group was formed to reach out to special needs adults in our community.
 The group’s goals include: providing opportunity for fellowship and service, providing respite time for caregivers, and promoting awareness and involvement within the community.
 DWSN meets monthly, alternating between a social event and a service project.
 The group was formed in September 2006 and continues as a thriving ministry.
 We are always happy to welcome others to our group.

 Please invite special needs adults in the community and consider joining us as a chaperone.
 Caregivers and parents are welcome at all events, or they can drop off and pick up their disciple, enjoying a few hours of respite.

-LCR members prepare meals (temporary basis) for those who are recovering from surgery, sick, have just welcomed a new baby, and other special situations.
+Lutheran Church of the Resurrection members prepare meals (temporary basis) for those who are recovering from surgery, sick, have just welcomed a new baby, and other special situations.
 This ministry helps our members and neighbors and also provides a way to serve from your own kitchen.